Seven Dreams: A Book of North American Landscapes

 Seven Dreams: A Book of North American Landscapes is a series of historical novels by American writer William T. Vollmann about the conflicts between the natives of North America and settlers, governments, and others.
 Each volume focuses on a different episode in North American history, with most also including digressions and chronological departures.
 The narrator is credited throughout as William the Blind.
 The series will comprise seven novels; five books have been published as of 2022.
+In June of 2026, it was reported that Vollmann, suffering from colon cancer and expecting the two remaining novels to take "more time than [he has] left," had ceased working on the series.